myf5/linjing.io.source/content/talk/f5-kube-ovn/index.md

 location: Online
 summary: ingress,egress solution for PaaS
 abstract: "
-With the deepening of enterprise PaaS, more and more enterprises need to integrate PaaS with existing infrastructure.
+With the deepening of enterprise PaaS, more and more enterprises need to integrate PaaS with existing infrastructure."

-The speech "The Integration of PaaS and Infrastructure" introduced the innovation of the F5 and Kube-OVN joint solution in the deployment structure of cloud native application services.
-This K8s overall traffic management solution can provide unified traffic ingress and egress, traffic monitoring, application security, and two-site three-center traffic scheduling capabilities.
-It also provides a unified traffic in and out function that can protect user network investment and allow users to use existing The network management facility performs security policy management on the K8s cluster.

-If you are interested in this speech, click " Watch Review " at the bottom right corner of the page to view the video of the event."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.